 Exam Board: OCR

-We prefer a grade 5 or above in GCSE English or GCSE Maths, and would like you to have a grade 4 in GCSE Combined Science.
+You will need a grade 5 or above in GCSE English or GCSE Maths, and a grade 44 in GCSE Combined Science.

 What will I study?